HelTecAutomation/HeltecWiKi/docs/devices/general-docs/how_to_install_git_and_arduino.md

 ---
 sidebar_position: 1
-title: How to Use License
+title: How to install Git and Arduino IDE Windows
 ---

-# How to install Git and Arduino IDE (Windows)

 ## 1. Install `Git`
 If you has installed `Git`, please following next setp 2 straight.Otherwise, download the client of [Git](https://git-scm.com/download/win) and install it.